anthonyalbertyn/keno-svelte/README.md

 ## Getting started

-To start the project, cd into keno-svelte direcory and read the instructions in the README file.
+To start the project, cd into keno direcory and read the instructions in the README file.

 ## Screenshots